-Change in interest rates may affect the price of the Commercial Papers prevailing interest rates.
+Change in interest rates may affect the price of the Commercial Papers

+Commercial papers are offered at a fixed discount to the pre-determined face value and as a result, they are subject to price risk.
+Consequently, the price of the commercial papers may vary inversely with changes in prevailing interest rates.
 That is, a rise in interest will cause the price of the commercial paper notes to fall and when interest rates fall, the price increases.
 Accordingly, the extent of the fall or rise in the prices is a function of the existing yield, days to maturity and the increase or decrease in the level of the prevailing interest rates.
 Increased interest rates which frequently accompany inflation and/or a growing economy are also likely to have a negative effect on the price of the Commercial Papers.
 However, these effects are only in the short-term as the CPs are short-term instruments, to the extent that there are no extended roll-overs.